the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/project/_index.md

 {{< deliverables  "Projects are due on Friday, 25 Novemeber." >}}

-- A `Unit Networking Project: Planning Document` - Google doc.
+- A `Unit Networking Project: Planning Sheet` - Google sheet.
 This is where you will plan your project.
-- A `project-networking` repository containing the following:
+- A `project_networking` repository containing the following:
   - `\app`
     - `models.py` - This is where you will define your model.
     - `views.py` - This is where you will define your routes and endpoints.
   - `database.sqlite` - This is your database file.
-  - `README.md` This is documentation for your project.
+  - `README.md` - This is documentation for the backend of your project.
-- `Unit Networking Project: Self-Assessment` - Google doc.
-This is where you will self-assess your project.
+  - `client.py` - This is how the User will interact wiht your server.

+---

+**🗓️ Timeline**

+The project will begin on Wednesday, 02 Novemeber.
+You have 8 in-class work days.
+You may find it necessary to work outside of school, however if you are focused in class you can complete within the alloted blocks.

+---

 {{< code-action "Push your work to Github:" >}}
 - `git status`